iprankurpandey/banana-talk-translater-app-mark-VI/README.md

-# Welcome to Portfolio site!
+# Welcome to minion translator app

 This project is part of NeoGCamp Mark-VI assesment . this is a small minion translater app that converts human language into minion language